 Here’s a superb video from Water.org that blends lots of detail, music, and spare language to tell the stark story of women in Ethiopia seeking drinkable water.

 3. A good story will include 3 key elements: a Protagonist (hero), Obstacles to be overcome, and a Resolution.

 (Hint: Your organization is never the protagonist.
 The resolution is where your organization comes in, demonstrating how they helped (or will help) solve the problem.)

 Feeding America nails it here:

 4. Choose your best storytellers, not your “talking heads.”

-News flash: Your best storyteller is hardly ever your Executive Director.
-Choose someone affected by an issue, and tell their perspective.
+News flash: Your best storyteller is hardly ever your executive director.
+Choose someone affected by your issue and tell their perspective.
 Surrogates (parents, providers, colleagues, caregivers) can also be incredibly effective.

 Even animals can be storytellers, as in “I Want” by the Animal Humane Society: